OmniFocus Tags Directory

 😎 Shallow — Actions that can be accomplished when your energy level is low (e.g., late in the afternoon) or when you’re in a distracting environment (e.g., a noisy coffee shop).

-🤓 Moderate — Actions that require a moderate amount of energy that could be accomplished in a somewhat distracting environment.
+🤓 Moderate — Actions that require moderate energy and could be accomplished in a somewhat distracting environment.

-🤔 Deep — Actions that are best done when you’re full of energy and in a focused environment.
+🤔 Deep — Actions best done when you’re energetic and in a focused environment.

 ↑ Table of Contents